elchininet/home-assistant-javascript-templates/README.md

 This method will return a function.
 When this function is executed, the tracking of that template/rendering function is removed and subsecuent changes in the entities of the template will not call the `renderingFunction`.

 >[!NOTE]
->This method accepts an optional third parameter with extra variables.
-These variables will be appended to [the global variables](#variables).
+>This method accepts an optional third parameter with an object.
+In this object it is possible to send a `variables` object, containing extra variables that will be appended to [the global variables](#variables) and a `refs` object, containing extra [refs variables](#refs-variables).
+The extra `refs` variables will be appended to the global ones, making them available even in templates that weere declared before the call to this method.
+You need to be aware, that if a ref variable already exists, sending it again in this method will not override it because it will be ignored.

 #### cleanTracked